JohnGlendening/heroes_of_pymoli/README.md

   * Average Purchase Price
   * Total Number of Purchases
   * Total Revenue
+* Gender Demographics
+ * Percentage and Count of Male Players
+ * Percentage and Count of Female Players
+ * Percentage and Count of Other / Non-Disclosed
 * Purchasing Analysis (Gender)
   * Purchase Count
   * Average Purchase Price